ianlenehan/ianlenehan/README.md

 Here's some of the stuff I'm working on in my own time:

-- 🏊 <a href="www.neptunecrm.com">Neptune CRM</a>: Developed for a pool sales business, I've designed and built this from the ground up with Create React App, Google Cloud, Firebase, Github Actions, Cypress testing and more cool stuff.
+- 🏊 <a href="https://www.neptunecrm.com" target="_blank">Neptune CRM</a>: Developed for a pool sales business, I've designed and built this from the ground up with Create React App, Google Cloud, Firebase, Github Actions, Cypress testing and more cool stuff.
 The repo is private at the moment though, sorry 🔐
 - 📱 Cure8 is a React Native app I developed that allows you to curate and archive content you find on the web for yourself and your friends.
 This was available on both the iOS and Google Play app stores but I am working on a V2 so hope to get it back there soon.
 - ⛳ Partown is a fun little React Native app I developed for me and my friends so we could keep a track of winners and... non-winners in our weekly golf competitions.